omizzy/Local-Redis-Cluster/node-examples/README.md

 ## 2. About

-Make sure you have a local redis cluster running before executin this program..
+Make sure you have a local redis cluster running before executing this program..

 1. This program connects to a redis cluster.
 2. Asks the user for a key and value pair